-It’s important to note that every field you use or create in Method will fall into one of these types, but don’t worry - they cover all the bases!
-The field types are:
+It’s important to note that every field you use or create in Method will fall into one of the following types:

-- Yes/No: holds only one of two values: “true” or “false” answer (in programming language, this is called a Boolean value).
+Yes/No: holds only one of two values: “true” or “false”.
+(In programming, this is called a Boolean value).
 For example, if you were a veterinarian and you wanted to keep track of which animals had been vaccinated, you could use a Yes/No field to denote “yes, this animal has its shots” or “no, it doesn’t”.

 You’re probably familiar with dropdown fields from other websites you’ve used in the past: the kind you click on and then choose from a pre-existing list that - well, drops down.